chalatz/tours/pages/info/reviews-comments-content.md

     was and how I miss it.
 You did a great job showing us around your beautiful country.
     Besides the historical sites and beautiful views, we also enjoyed seeing a part of the country's daily life .Can't wait to go back and spend more time.
-I'll be in touch and thanks again.<br>\nSincerely,<br>\nLisa Capella - lcapella@optonline.net\n\nHi Nick we just got in last night, after 5 weeks in Europe.
+I'll be in touch and thanks again.<br>\nSincerely,<br>\nLisa    lcapella@optonline.net\n\nHi
+    Nick we just got in last night, after 5 weeks in Europe.
 Michael was a great driver and we really enjoyed the special restaurant we had lunch at!
 The food was outstanding.
     Rhodes is beautiful, one of our favorite islands.
 We will certainly refer your services to our friends!
-The David's and the Ulterinos<br>\nmcd24@tampabay.rr.com\n\nHi Nicholas,<br>\nI just wanted to let you know what a great time we had with you in Rhodes.
+The David's and the Ulterinos<br>\nmcd24@tampabay.rr.com\n\nHi Nicholas,  I just wanted to let you know what a great time we had with you in Rhodes.
 Not only did we love the island, we thought you were one of the highlights!
     You gave us a diferent view of Rhodes, plus you took great care of our little sister Robyn and her aching back!<br>\nWe plan to visit Rhodes again and hope to see you again!
-Thanks again for a great time and we would highly recommend you and your service to anyone visiting the island!<br>\nHave a great summer,<br>\nLisa Wrobel<br>\nDiegoGator@aol.com\n\nThank you!
+Thanks again for a great time and we would highly recommend you and your service to anyone visiting the island!<br>\nHave a great summer,<br>\nLisa
+    \   DiegoGator@aol.com\n\nThank you!
 We had a great time in Rhodes.
 Manuel was wonderful driver.
-We will use you again next year.<br>\nBest Regards.<br>\nRhonda Lege' Scott<br>\nDirector, International New Business Development<br>\nGlobal
+We will use you again next year.
+Best Regards.<br>\nRhonda Lege' Scott<br>\nDirector, International New Business Development<br>\nGlobal
     Customer Development<br>\nEmail: rlegescott@na.ko.com\n\nHello,<br>\nWe have only
     been home for one full day, but I wanted to write and thank you and Michael for making our day in Rhodes wonderful.
 The special service was wonderful and made Rhodes the highlight of our trip.
-Thank you so much for such a relaxed and romantic tour of Rhodes.<br>\nWarmly,<br>\nPaula and Paul McDonough<br>\nKingston, MA USA<br>\np.mcdonough6@verizon.net\n\nThank you for your thoughtful note - we enjoyed our tour & will recommend your services to others!<br>\nSincerely, Peggy Lewis<br>\nalewis6088@aol.com\n\nMichael: What
+Thank you so much for such a relaxed and romantic tour of Rhodes.<br>\nWarmly,<br>\nPaula and Paul<br>\nKingston, MA USA<br>\np.mcdonough6@verizon.net\n\nThank you for your thoughtful note - we enjoyed our tour & will recommend your services to others!<br>\nSincerely, Peggy <br>\nalewis6088@aol.com\n\nMichael: What good
-    good luck for us that you were at dockside .We was able to engage your services and have a fantastic tour of Rhodes.
+    luck for us that you were at dockside .We was able to engage your services and have a fantastic tour of Rhodes.
 Your took us to all the places we wished to see from historic sites to modern beach resorts.
 The flower shop stop was great since then we had fresh flowers for the rest of our cruise.
 We can recommend you with enthusiasm to anyone who wants an enjoyable and memorable tour of Rhodes.
 Thanks.<br>\nVictoria Gorman, Sally and Jack Lynch of New Jersey<br>\nJrsgl@aol.com\n\nHello Nickolas,<br>\nWe had a marvelous time inGreece!<br>\nWe enjoyed our time on Rhodes very much- our only regret was that we didn't have more time.
-Michael was very good - knowledgeable, courteous and good company.<br>\nIf any of my friends are interested in your service I would not hesitate to recommend you.<br>\nPatricia Kovacs<br>\npkovacs@rogers.com\n\nDear Michael & Nick,<br>\nYou made Rhodes the high point of our trip and we liked the island the best.
+Michael was very good - knowledgeable, courteous and good company.<br>\nIf any of my friends are interested in your service I would not hesitate to recommend you.<br>\nPatricia <br>\npkovacs@rogers.com\n\nDear Michael & Nick,<br>\nYou made Rhodes the high point of our trip and we liked the island the best.
 We loved the country and the people and will definitely recommend you to our friends.
-If you provide us with your mailing address, we will send you a copy of the photo we took of Michael.<br>\nBest regards<br>\nRon and Joyce Bayer<br>\nLOML4JUICE@aol.com\n\nThank
-    you so much for the wonderful memories.<br>\nI will certainly refer others to you.<br>\nSincerely,<br>\nRegina<br>\nranchodc@aol.com\n\nNickolas, The four of
+If you provide us with your mailing address, we will send you a copy of the photo we took of Michael.<br>\nBest regards<br>\nRon and Joyce Bayer<br>\nLOML4JUICE@aol.com\n\nThank you so much for the wonderful memories.
-    us enjoyed our day on Rhodes and appreciate your follow-up.
+    I will certainly refer others to you.<br>\nSincerely,<br>\nRegina<br>\nranchodc@aol.com\n\nNickolas, The four of us enjoyed our day on Rhodes and appreciate your follow-up.
 We certainly would not hesitate to recommend your services.<br>\nRoss Prujan<br>\nrlprujan@cox.net\n\nHello to you, Nickolas and Michael,<br>\nYes, we had a wonderful, wonderful vacation.
     We will always remember you two and your kindness and thoughtfulness.
 We had the best time \"touring\" with you.
 You showed us so many wonderful places and things